August 6, 2020

 Coach Lila Bergroth explains her thoughts about the importance of hydration:

-Hydration is the foundation of most providers’ wellness habits.
+Hydration is the foundation of most coaches’ wellness habits.
 It starts you off on the right path to incorporating other healthy habits, like getting enough sleep.

 2. Get more sleep